xenomorphWarrior97/tremendous-container-demo/README.md

    - `example2/src/rust_word_counter` for Rust
    - `example3/src/cpp_word_counter` for C++
 3. Build and run the Docker containers as described in the project documentation.

+## Local Development

+- Use the requirements.yml file to create a conda environment that contains all the dependencies required to do local development on this repo for the Python and C++ apps.
+- To do devevelopment for the rust application, it is reccomended you install rust/cargo on your host system.
+Install instructions are available from the official (Rust website)[https://www.rust-lang.org/tools/install]: